 - 1. These sites have no prescription inventory. - 2.
-Only I led prescriptions, I led at the central pharmacy, with I nal patient labeling attached are allowed at these sites. - 3.
+Only filled prescriptions, filled at the central pharmacy, with final patient labeling attached are allowed at these sites. - 3.
 These sites may be controlled by supportive personnel who have been trained in the use of the patient counseling audiolink and videolink necessary for the dispensing and consultation to occur. - 4.
 The supportive personnel assist the patient in accessing the pharmacist via the audiolink and videolink. - 5.
-Prescription re II requests may be communicated to this site by the patient or the patient's agent. - 6.
+Prescription refill requests may be communicated to this site by the patient or the patient's agent. - 6.
 Original written prescriptions may be brought to these sites by the patient or the patient's agent for faxing, scanning, and transmitting to the central pharmacy. - 7.
-No prescription or re ll communicated from practitioners may be received at these sites. - 8.
-No drug enforcement administration number is necessary as only \Box lled prescriptions will be at the site. - 9.
-Security of I led prescriptions must be maintained by a separate locked drawer or cabinet. - 10.
+No prescription or refill communicated from practitioners may be received at these sites. - 8.
+No drug enforcement administration number is necessary as only filled prescriptions will be at the site. - 9.
+Security of filled prescriptions must be maintained by a separate locked drawer or cabinet. - 10.
 A record must be made by the pharmacist as to the date and time at which dispensing and counseling occurred.